Tech-training-2023/neosoft-sdworx/C#/dotnet-intro.md

 * Fast and cross-platform - .NET performs faster than any other popular framework, according to TechEmpower.
 You can write, run, and build on multiple platforms, including Windows, Linux, and macOS.
 * Modern and productive - .NET helps you build apps for web, mobile, desktop, cloud, and more.
 With its large supportive ecosystem and powerful tooling, .NET is the most productive platform for developers.
 * NuGet Package Manager - NuGet is the package manager for .NET.
 It enables developers to share compiled binaries with each other.
 NuGet.org offers many popular packages from the community.
+* Allows backward compatibility most of the time.

 ## .NET history
 - In 2002, Microsoft released .NET Framework, a development platform for creating Windows apps.
 Today .NET Framework is at version 4.8 and remains fully supported by Microsoft.